sveiae/website/_posts/2021-04-20-new-test-april.md

 * We can expect to get similar results on similar systems in the organization.
 * Does not need special software or hardware

-## Asess density of listening services in network
+## Assess density of listening services in network
 **CIS 9:** Limitation and Control of Network Ports, Protocols, and Services
 **From:** Brice
 Implemented in platform: :heavy_check_mark: